Report: Inclusion Is Key to Keeping Canadian High PotentialsNov 10, 2015

 “It’s important to have the right corporate culture to ensure everyone can achieve their full potential and can fully contribute to the success of the organization.”—Zabeen Hirji, Chief Human Resources Officer, RBC

 In this study we found that feeling included:

 - Predicted employees’ turnover intentions.

 - Made them less likely to report intentions of leaving their company.

 - Made them more likely to report higher satisfaction with their overall work and advancement, as well as their supervisors.

 - Made them more likely to report seeing their company as a great place to work.

 Inclusive leaders create the constructive and non-competitive cultures that high-potential Canadian employees need.

 Research Partners: AT&T Inc.; Bloomberg; BMO Financial Group; The Boston Consulting Group; Cardinal Health, Inc.; Chevron Corporation; Credit Suisse; Debevoise & Plimpton LLP; Dell Inc.; Desjardins Group; Deutsche Bank AG; EY; Halliburton; Hewlett-Packard Company; IBM Corporation; KeyBank; Kimberly-Clark Corporation; McDonald’s Corporation; Novo Nordisk; PAREXEL; Sodexo; State Street Corporation; UPS; Verizon

-How to cite this product: Thorpe-Moscon, Jennifer.
-Inclusion Is Key to Keeping Canadian High Potentials.
-New York: Catalyst, November 10, 2015.
+How to cite this product: Jennifer Thorpe-Moscon, Inclusion Is Key to Keeping Canadian High Potentials (Catalyst, 2015).